Miscellaneous API

 Note

-Keep in mind that all arguments in the callback function are represented as Lua strings, including numbers.
+All arguments provided by C-code-generated-events are represented as Lua strings, including numbers.